andrew/ultimate-awesome/README.md

 - [awesome-unikernels](https://github.com/infoslack/awesome-unikernels) - A list about Unikernels.
 - [awesome-representation-learning](https://github.com/Mehooz/awesome-representation-learning) - The newest reading list for representation learning.
 - [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
-- [awesome-pubdev](https://github.com/polilluminato/awesome-pubdev) - A curated list of awesome packages on pub.dev.
 - [awesome-for-oneliner](https://github.com/sheepla/awesome-for-oneliner) - 🐚 A list of useful commands in the Unix shell one liner.
 - [awesome-cultural-nlp](https://github.com/simran-khanuja/awesome-cultural-nlp) - Resources for cultural NLP research.
 - [awesome-software-engineer-topics](https://github.com/voxsim/awesome-software-engineer-topics) - A list of useful articles and videos generated from my Instapaper archived list on Software Design, Testing, Public Speaking, etc.